ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

+We implement an extended SimGAN baseline by applying the original single-lead ODE-based loss independently to each of the 12 leads, without modeling inter-lead dependencies.
+This provides a controlled comparison to our method.
+SimGAN~\citep{golany20simgan} was originally designed to generate only a single ECG lead and, by construction, cannot model the physiological coupling that governs the full 12-lead system.
+In contrast, \methodName{} introduces a novel multi-lead ODE-constrained formulation that embeds both intra-lead dynamics and physiologically grounded inter-lead relationships directly into the generator’s loss.
+This enables the model to capture the spatial-temporal structure of the 12-lead ECG by explicitly incorporating ODE-based constraints alongside Einthoven’s law, producing substantially more realistic and clinically coherent synthetic signals.

+For the underlying architectural backbone, we adopt WaveGAN~\citep{Donahue2018wave}, a one-dimensional adaptation of DCGAN~\citep{radford2015unsupervised} well-suited for waveform generation.
+Although originally designed for single-channel output, we extend WaveGAN to natively produce multi-channel signals, enabling full 12-lead ECG synthesis.
+We further augment the architecture with an EDM-based Euler residual loss that injects biophysical structure into the generator.
+The key innovation of \methodName{} lies in embedding these ODE-based physiological constraints directly within the GAN training loop, allowing the model to enforce both the dynamics of individual leads and the physiological relationships between them.

-In our adapted framework, each 12-lead ECG signal obtained from a patient is segmented into individual heartbeats (cardiac cycles), represented as fixed-length matrix $h$, where $h \in \mathbb{R}^{12\times L}$ and $L$ is the length of a heartbeat defined by the RR interval.
-Details of the segmentation process are provided in Section \ref{sec:experimental_framework}.
+We segment each ECG recording into individual cardiac cycles (heartbeats), represented as fixed-length matrices $h \in \mathbb{R}^{12 \times L}$, where $L$ denotes the duration of a single beat as defined by the RR interval.
+Details of the segmentation process are described in Section~\ref{sec:experimental_framework}.

-The core concept of integrating the EDM with our GAN framework is to incorporate the dynamics described by the ODEs of the EDM into the constraints of the GAN's loss function.
-This innovative approach aims to embed the physiological realism dictated by the EDM directly into the learning process of the GAN.

-We begin with the foundational loss function of our GAN, employing the Wasserstein distance with gradient penalty (WGAN-GP) as suggested by \cite{gul2017w}.
-This choice is motivated by the enhanced stability it offers to the training process as suggested in WaveGAN.
+We adopt the Wasserstein GAN with gradient penalty (WGAN-GP)~\citep{gul2017w} as the core adversarial loss formulation, chosen for its improved training stability and ability to avoid mode collapse compared to vanilla GANs, particularly beneficial in high-dimensional waveform domains.